Bluehost vs DreamHost 2026: Which Web Host Actually Wins?

 | 97-day money-back guarantee | No phone support |

-| 50 GB storage on entry-level plan | Custom panel has a learning curve |
+| 50 GB storage on entry level | Custom panel takes getting used to |

-| Free domain privacy included | No mobile app |
+| Free domain privacy | No mobile app |

-| More honest renewal pricing | Email hosting costs extra on Shared Starter |
+| More honest renewal pricing | Email costs extra on Shared Starter |

-| SSH/WP-CLI access on shared plans | DreamPress is pricier than some managed WP alternatives |
+| SSH/WP-CLI on shared hosting | DreamPress costs more than some alternatives |

 Who Should Choose Bluehost?